software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

-2.5 Create bind group for compute pipeline.
+2.5 Create a bind group for the compute pipeline.
 Bind all buffers and texture with the layout.
 📁 `paint.web.ts`
 ```ts
 const computeBindGroup = device.createBindGroup({